The technique of anchoring to emphasise decisions, contrasts and progressions

 2011 research published by the American Psychological Association shows that gesture is vital in helping an audience understand and absorb content.

 Using movement provides a second channel of communication for the listener and adds to the conviction of the speaker.
-Here’s one way of driving your point home through your movement.

 Using Anchoring to clarify your message